 Understanding the growing conditions

-Here we have a pepper seed package from West Coast Seeds.
-It reads: “Start indoors 5-8 weeks before the last frost”.
+The picture above shows a pepper seed package from West Coast Seeds.
+It reads: “Start indoors 5-8 weeks before the last frost.”
 We just covered that.
-If you know your last frost day, count back 5-8 weeks and there you have your seed starting date.
+If you know your last frost day, count back 5-8 weeks, and you have your seed starting date.

 But that’s not all the seed package says.
-Being local to the west coast, and wanting to be especially helpful to the local growers, the seed company adds: “Start early March on the coast for transplanting in June into warm soil”.
-Now the time period between early March and June is 13-14 weeks!
+The seed company, which is local to the West Coast and wants to be especially helpful to local growers, adds: “Start early March on the coast for transplanting in June into warm soil.”
+Now, the time period between early March and June is 13-14 weeks!

 So, what now, is it 5-8 or 14 weeks?
 That’s a huge difference.